← The journal Vertical M&A Guides February 19, 2026

 Supply chain technology companies such as Blue Yonder, Coupa, and Kinaxis may pursue acquisitions of retail-facing inventory and demand planning tools to extend their platforms closer to the point of sale.

-Workforce management incumbents including UKG, ADP, and Ceridian may target retail-specific scheduling and labour optimisation companies to deepen their vertical capabilities in one of the largest hourly workforce sectors.
+Workforce management incumbents including UKG, ADP, and Dayforce may evaluate retail-specific scheduling and labor optimization companies where the product adds vertical depth in distributed hourly workforces.

 Consolidation Drivers